Nexedi/erp5/buildout/README-2.12.txt

 Instances
 =========

 Note: Instance generation is still a work in progress.
+In particular, these instructions should be much simplified.

 After the software components are built, we can generate ERP5 instance buildouts from that software.